turpeluren/blogelogeluren/src/content/posts/graffiti.md

 tags:
   - thoughts
   - art
 description: Exploring graffiti helped me find more joy in art.
 Large, fast, colourful, permanent brushstrokes.
-To be confident rather than careful and better my muscle memory of fundamental shapes.
+To be confident rather than careful and to better my muscle memory of fundamental shapes.
 I’m due for expressing some love for graffiti and providing my view on it!
 share: "true"
 ---
 Exploring graffiti helped me find more joy in art.
 Large, fast, colourful, permanent brushstrokes.
-To be confident rather than careful and better my muscle memory of fundamental shapes.
+To be confident rather than careful and to better my muscle memory of fundamental shapes.
 I’m due for expressing some love for graffiti and providing my view on it!

 ![Matt aka "minus"](@assets/images/matt.jpg)<figcaption>*My fav character Matt aka "minus" from [Mtv's downtown](https://www.youtube.com/watch?v=u4jFT9jYB78)*</figcaption>